TheAz928/Relics/README.md

 # Relics
-A comission but uploaded bcz some spoiled kid chargeback and trying to leak
+A comission but uploaded bcz some spoiled kid (APE#0945 discord) chargeback and trying to leak